DevanshMehta01/1-RAG-based-LLM-for-Website-PDF-Retrieval/README.md

  Tech in Action

-->LangChain for RAG pipeline
+1. LangChain for RAG pipeline
-->HuggingFace embeddings + FAISS for vector search ->Groq API (Qwen3-32B) for fast, smart answers ->BeautifulSoup + PyPDF2 for scraping & parsing ->Streamlit for the interactive UI
+2. HuggingFace embeddings + FAISS for vector search
+3. Groq API (Qwen3-32B) for fast, smart answers
+4. BeautifulSoup + PyPDF2 for scraping & parsing
+5. Streamlit for the interactive UI